dullroar/ten-steps-to-linux-survival/README.md

 Now you should get the punchline to [this comic](https://xkcd.com/149/), and hence the title of this section.

+**NOTE:** The first time you ever run `sudo` on a machine, you will probably see the following.
+They are good words to live by:

+    We trust you have received the usual lecture from the local System Administrator.
+It usually boils down to these three things:

+        #1) Respect the privacy of others.
+        #2) Think before you type.
+        #3) With great power comes great responsibility.

 Surfin' the Command Prompt
 --------------------------